 The booking sequence is:

-Have your information ready: Georgia Medicaid member ID (12-digit), full name, date of birth, pickup address with unit number, destination provider's name and full address, appointment date and time, type of appointment, and any mobility needs (wheelchair, stretcher, oxygen).
+Georgia Medicaid member ID (12-digit), full name, date of birth, pickup address with apartment or unit number, destination provider's name and full address, appointment date and time, type of appointment (primary care, specialty, dialysis, dental, etc.), and any mobility needs (wheelchair, stretcher, oxygen).

-Write down the trip confirmation number.
+Write this down.
 You will need it if there are any issues on the day of the trip.

-Be ready for the pickup window.
-Brokers typically give a 1-hour window; if you are not ready when the driver arrives, the trip may be marked a no-show.
+Brokers typically give a 1-hour pickup window.
+The driver may arrive at any time within the window.
+If you are not ready when the driver arrives, the trip may be marked a no-show.

-Confirm the return ride.
-Most rides are round-trip, but verify before you leave; if the return is not scheduled, ask the appointment front desk to call the broker after your visit.
+Most brokers schedule round-trip rides.
+Verify that the return is in place before you leave the pickup point.
+If the return is not scheduled, ask the appointment front desk to call the broker for a return ride after your visit.

 Broker contact information